Explore this course:

 Course description

 Your training will cover the fundamental chemistry and biology of protein interactions, their role in disease and how drugs affect the human body.
-You’ll learn about computer-aided drug design techniques that are used to predict how well a potential drug might work and screening technologies that are used to test a drug’s effect on its molecular targets.
+You’ll learn about computer-aided drug design techniques, used to predict how well a potential drug might work, and screening technologies for testing a drug’s effect on its molecular targets.

 Modules